smarter-sh/smarter/smarter/smarter/apps/vectorstore/README.md

 1. add to .enum.SmarterVectorStoreBackends
 2. add to .models.VectorDatabaseBackendKind
 3. add to .backends.Backends._backends
-4. create a new class in .backends that descends from BaseBackend
+4. create a new class in .backends that descends from SmarterVectorstoreBackend